American automobile industry in the 1950s: Notable failures

 Hudson produced automobiles for 49 years, until 1957.
 Hudson cars were very popular in NASCAR in the early 1950s, in particular the Hudson Hornet, now known as well for its prominence in the 2006 Pixar animated movie, Cars.
-Its early popularity was due to its sleek design, low center of gravity and excellent handling, but it failed to keep up with rest of the industry by mid-decade.
+Its early popularity was due to its sleek design, low center of gravity and excellent handling, but they failed to keep up with the rest of the industry by mid-decade.
 The 1955 Hudson was actually a rebadged Nash auto with different trim.
-It were offered with a V8 in 1955, but it was too little to save the brand, which was discontinued two years later.
+They were offered with a V8 in 1955, but it was too little to save the brand, which was discontinued two years later.

 Packard began the 1950s on a difficult note, as sales dropped from 116,248 in 1949 to an underwhelming 42,627 in 1950.
 While its higher-end products offered advanced features such as automatic transmission as standard equipment, its overall body designs were considered dated.
 Four years after the 1954 merger with Studebaker, production under the Packard marque ceased as the company was unable to keep up with the advances and sales of the Big Three.

 Crosley produced cars from 1939 to 1952, including the only compact cars in an era of bigger and more powerful cars.
 They were unique in that they were sold through the Crosley's network of appliance stores.
 Peak production was in 1948, with almost 29,000 vehicles produced, followed by a sharp drop off in demand, resulting in an unsustainable loss of more than $1 million that year.
 The automobiles sold for less than $1000, could exceed 50 mph, and achieved up to 50 miles per gallon.
 In 1952, the company was sold to the General Tire and Rubber Company, which liquidated the assets and ended production of all Crosley automobiles.

 Muntz Car Company produced cars from 1950 through 1954 in Chicago.
 Muntz was assisted by Frank Kurtis, who had earlier attempted to produce a sports car under the Kurtis Kraft marque (the Kurtis Kraft Sport, which sold just 36 units by 1950).
 The company managed to produce only about 400 cars during 1951–1954.
 It was estimated by Muntz himself that his company lost about $1000 on each car, leading to its collapse after just four years in business.

 Influential events

-A number of critical events changed the manufacturing environment during the decade, including two wars, cultural changes and economic difficulties, creating opportunity and challenges for the automobile industry.